Practical Tips To Ace The PMP Exam

 Which is the correct answer?

-The correct answer is D, and here is the exact framework to answer it.
+The correct answer is the fourth option, and here is the exact framework to answer it.

 - Pick and analyze the information: Considering the market shift, senior management has decided to prioritize project 2, which probably means that project 2 is more beneficial to the company.